Antoine-92/Evently/README.md

 (14, 12), (14, 13),
 (15, 14), (15, 15);
 ```
-With this mock data, your application is pre-populated with AI-related events and participants, providing a realistic starting point for testing.
-These SQL scripts can be executed sequentially to initialize the database and establish relationships between events and participants.
+With this mock data, the application is pre-populated with AI-related events and participants, providing a realistic starting point for testing.

 ---